Chukkukaapii/Advanced-LED-Control-System/README.md

 # Advanced LED Control System for Microcontroller

 ## Objective
-This C program simulates an advanced LED control system for a microcontroller.
-It uses nested structures to represent detailed control aspects of LEDs, such as state, brightness, and color, as well as group settings for multiple LEDs.
+The following C program simulates an advanced LED control system on a microcontroller.
+This program includes almost all the major control aspects of LEDs through nested structures to handle state, brightness, and color, along with group settings about LEDs.

 ## Structure Definitions
-The program defines two structures:

 - **LEDSettings**: Represents individual LED settings.
   - `state`: 1 for ON, 0 for OFF.